FPassarinho/Perceptron_Project_DesktopApp/README.md

 The **Electron-based React frontend** communicates with these endpoints using `fetch()` requests.
 When the user selects a dataset, activation function, and parameters, the frontend sends this configuration to the `/predict` API.
 The backend then runs the full training process and returns structured prediction results that are displayed dynamically in the desktop interface.
 This architecture cleanly separates concerns: the Flask backend performs all computational logic and data management, while the Electron/React frontend handles interactivity and visualization.
 Together, they demonstrate how even a single-neuron perceptron can form the foundation of more complex neural networks and machine learning applications.

+**Challenge:**

+- **Extend the Dataset:** Try adding digits (0-9) or other symbols to the training set to test the limits of what a single-layer perceptron can distinguish.
+- **New Activation Functions:** Implement additional functions like ReLU or Tanh to observe how they impact training speed and convergence compared to Step and Sigmoid.
-**Challenge:** Try extending this perceptron into a multilayer perceptron (MLP).
-Observe how additional layers and activation functions allow it to learn more abstract features and improve classification performance.
+- **Multilayer Perceptron (MLP):** Try extending this architecture into a Multilayer Perceptron.
+Observe how hidden layers allow the network to solve non-linear problems (like the XOR problem) that this simple model cannot handle.

 Key concepts recap: